 Importance of Food Packaging Testing, Audit and Analysis - Why choose TÜV SÜD?

-Food packaging industries need to ensure safe practices in food packaging by conducting a number of assessments, evaluations, laboratory tests on materials having food-contact.
+Food packaging industries need to ensure safe practices by adopting food packaging materials testing and analysis.
+This includes conducting several assessments, evaluations, and laboratory tests on materials having food contact.
 TÜV SÜD provides fresh produce packaging testing and audit analysis to provide transit-safe packages.
 This also helps in avoiding recalls, response time, logistics cost and at the same time gives brand recognition.